Ex-Goldman banker Thornton steps down from HSBC board

-LONDON John Thornton, the former Goldman Sachs (GS.N) president who specialises in Chinese affairs, is stepping down from the board of HSBC (HSBA.L) to spend more time on his other business interests, Europe's biggest bank said on Monday.
+LONDON May 20 John Thornton, the former Goldman Sachs president who specialises in Chinese affairs, is stepping down from the board of HSBC to spend more time on his other business interests, Europe's biggest bank said on Monday.

 Thornton, who heads HSBC's remuneration committee, will not seek re-election to the bank's board at its annual shareholder meeting on Friday in view of "recent expanded responsibilities within his other business interests," HSBC said.